Rohit Mujumdar

 rohit dot mujumdar at yahoo dot com

-π¨βπ» I am Software Engineer in the Business Services Layer organization of NCR Corporation, Atlanta, GA.
-I graduated from Georgia Institute of Technology in Spring 2021 with an MS in Computer Science and a specialization in Machine Learning.
+I previously worked as a Software Engineer at NCR Coproration.
+I graduated from Georgia Institute of Technology in Spring 2021 with an MS in Computer Science and a specialization in Machine Learning + Social Computing.

-π¬ I collaborated with Prof. Srijan Kumar in developing a reputation system for Birdwatch, Twitterβs new notes-based, community-driven feature to address misinformation, which was successful in influencing the Birdwatch platform.
+π¬ I collaborated with Prof. Srijan Kumar to develop HawkEye, a reputation system for Birdwatch (now called Community Notes), Twitterβs community-driven feature to address misinformation, which was the first research study on Birdwatch and was successful in influencing the Birdwatch platform.
 Our paper based on this work got published in ASONAM'21.

 π I interned with the Cloud Services Design Analytics group at IBM Research.
 I filed a patent based on my work and also authored a poster, which won the Best Poster (Honorable Mention) award at INFORMS'20

-π Prior to commencing my MS degree in Fall 2019, I worked as an NLP Research Engineer at Froot Research.
+π Prior to commencing my MS degree in Fall 2019, I worked as an Data Science (NLP Research) at Froot Research, (now acquired by Aarav Solutions).
 As one of the first few employees of an early-stage AI start-up, I was mentored by the founder Amit Gautam.

 π§βπ I earned a Bachelor's degree in Computer Engineering in 2017 from Vishwakarma Institute of Technology, Pune, where I was advised by Dr. Manasi Patwardhan.